-My Mom died in the year 2009.
+My Mom died in 2009.
 I miss her daily.
-We loved each other and we were very close, and I know that’s not how it always works out.
-I was so very sad when she died.
-She was diagnosed with colon cancer and two weeks later she was gone.
-Not gone exactly, but gone from this earth plane.
+We loved each other and were very close, and I’m aware that isn’t the reality in many families.
+She was diagnosed with colon cancer, and two weeks later, she was gone.
+Not gone exactly, but no longer on this earth plane.
 I was distraught when she died.

-When I was young I was taught about heaven, hell and even an “in-between” place labeled purgatory.
-I was raised in a world where we went to church every Sunday and, honestly, I didn’t question religion or spirituality until I was a mother myself.
-My thinking has changed—evolved, if you will—significantly since I was in my 20’s and 30’s.
-I do go to church, although my current faith community doesn’t look the same as the one I belonged to for the first 40 years of my life.
-I do believe in God.
-I do believe in an after-life and I do believe I will again see the many people I love, who have gone before me.
-I have faith in the “other side”.
-However, I don’t usually call it heaven any more because “heaven”, for me, implies “up there”.
-I think the spirit world is a lot closer than up past the clouds, and that brings me comfort and peace.
+Having been taught about heaven, hell, and even an “in-between” place labeled purgatory when young, I was raised in a world where church every Sunday was a given, and I never questioned religion or spirituality until I was a mother myself.
+My thinking has evolved significantly.
+I do go to “church,” although my faith community doesn’t, at all, resemble the one I “belonged to” for the first 30 years of my life.
+I believe in God and an after-life where I will, again, see those I love who have gone before me.
+I have faith in the “other side” and acknowledge that the spirit world is a lot closer than above the clouds, and that brings me comfort and peace.

-When I talk about Peace in Your Home, it’s not just in times when everything is going great.
-Those times are gifts, for sure, but for most people there are bumps on the road of life.
+When I talk about Peace in Your Home, it’s not just when everything is going great.
+Those times are gifts, for sure, but there are bumps on the road of life for most people.
 Maybe you had a disagreement with your teenager or your partner.
-Maybe you’re not feeling like you’re on top of your game or maybe you’re not even feeling like you’re IN the game.
-Maybe you’ve lost a job, or a friend or a great Mom.
-There aren’t too many things that we can just “magic away” like the fairy in one of my granddaughter’s books.
+Perhaps you don’t feel like you’re on top of your game or even in the game.
+Maybe you’ve lost a job, a friend, or a great Mom.
+There aren’t too many things that we can simply “magic away.”
 But, with patience and faith, maybe we can at least find peace.

 Pingback: Bridges & Life, Knowing What to take on the Journey | peace full home®—intentional living